sanity-io/sanity-plugin-personalization/src/launchDarkly/launchdarkly.md

     //...
     launchDarklyFieldLevel({
       fields: ['string'],
-      projectKey: 'string', // optional filter parameter for fetching features/experiments
+      projectKey: 'string', // required filter parameter for fetching features/variants
-      tags: ['string'] // filters the list to flags that have all of the tags in the list }),
+      tags: ['string'] //optional parameter that filters the list to flags that have all of the tags in the list }),
   ],
 })